If you are experiencing issues with the DYMO XTL 300 machine not recognizing tapes, it may be that your machine needs a firmware update.

 Does it actually work?

 The short answer is yes, it works like a charm.
 The long answer is yes, but you need to set everything yourself.
 Don't be put off by the long answer.
-This would be the
+This would be the same case if

 This month's most popular video tutorial for BarTender shows how to make a fixed-sized textbox for variable content.